 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Fund will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the Fund, and are held by either the counterparty or the counterparty's trust department or agent but not in the Fund's name.
-Of the Fund's \$8,554,310 and \$10,965,008 in investment at June 30, 2014 and 2013, respectively in Federal Home Loan Mortgage Notes (FHLM), \$8,554,310 and \$10,965,008 in investments at June 30, 2014 and 2013, respectively was held by either the counterparty or counterparty's trust department or agent, but not in the Fund's name.
+All of the Fund's investments in Federal Home Loan Bank Notes (FHLB), Federal National Mortgage Association Notes (FNMA) and Federal Home Loan Mortgage Notes (FHLM) of \$9,021,395 and \$8,554,310 as of June 30, 2015 and 2014, respectively, were held by either the counterparty or counterparty's trust department or agent, but not in the Fund's name.